 More recently, embedded media owned by insider con men have largely taken over the priests's role in this apparently inert scam and have editorially sealed the doors and demolished the stairs leading to the political stages where THEY conduct official history and pick the safely mediocre stars of almost all the democracy shows in the world.

 3) Keeping political offices filled with changing mediocre "leaders" permits an illusion of a regular turnover in power that fits into the democratic myth the majority have been sold, while assuring the rich who own the system a continually rotating set of scapegoats they can easily dominate and manipulate and thus avoid the embarrassment of an inside revolt for civilization that would be difficult for their media to cover up.
 Please note that the regular rotation of front men, while reinforcing the democratic myth, also makes it unlikely that any front man will accumulate enough power to confront the system's owners.

-4) The world's owners who choose the political front men beneath them are themselves mediocre people with low standards, who either inherited their positions in the politically elite class that has ruled the world for generations or were able to filter into it due to a supreme unscrupulousness, absolutely NO crippling self-suspicion, and a totally inoperative gag reflex relative to the ethically malign things one must do to gain the wealth required for membership.
+4) The world's owners who choose the political front men beneath them are themselves mediocre people with low standards, who either inherited their positions in the politically elite class that has ruled the world for generations or were able to filter into it due to a supreme unscrupulousness, absolutely NO crippling self-suspicion, and a totally inoperative gag reflex.

 Why democracy CAN'T WORK, even if it's ever tried:

 OBVIOUSLY, the majority is TOO FAR from "always right"